krishnaKapadia/raygun-sot-intern-test/README.md

 ## Exercise 3
 We want to add a feature to our traffic light.

-**Task**: We want you to add a new button that, when clicked, will turn all of the lights white.
+**Task**: We want you to add a new button that, when clicked, will turn all of the lights white to signify that something went wrong.